lucasmreis/blogSource/src/posts/from-elm-to-fable.md

 (If we want to import another .fsx file or a regular .fs F# file we will use the `#load` command)

-* Import the modules that'll be used:
+* Then import the modules that'll be used:

 ```fsharp
 open Fable.Import.Browser